-(1) The rezone request is for an implementing zone consistent with a concurrent proposed amendment to the future land use map that meets the criteria of SCC 30.74.030.

-No. Since the SW11 rezone request is for a zone to implement a concurrent proposed future land use map amendment that does not meet all of the criteria of SCC 30.74.030(1), the proposed rezones is not consistent with this criterion.

-(2) Public facilities and services necessary for development of the site, as defined in applicable capital facilities plans, are available or programmed to be provided consistent with the comprehensive plan and development regulations as determined by applicable service providers.

-No. The SW11 proposal has not demonstrated that public facilities and services to support urban levels of development, specifically urban transportation improvements, are available or programmed to serve the proposal site.

-(3) Site plan approval would not be required concurrent with the rezone under chapters 30.31A, 30.31B, or 30.31F SCC.
+- (1) The rezone request is for an implementing zone consistent with a concurrent proposed amendment to the future land use map that meets the criteria of SCC 30.74.030. - Yes.
+Since the SW11 rezone request is for a zone to implement a concurrent proposed future land use map amendment that meets all of the criteria of SCC 30.74.030(1), the proposed rezone is consistent with this criterion. - (2) Public facilities and services necessary for development of the site, as defined in applicable capital facilities plans, are available or programmed to be provided consistent with the comprehensive plan and development regulations as determined by applicable service providers. - Yes.
+Subject to further analysis, public facilities and services to support urban levels of development, specifically urban transportation improvements, may be available or programmed to serve the proposal site. - (3) Site plan approval would not be required concurrent with the rezone under chapters 30.31A, 30.31B, or 30.31F SCC.